How to Start Homeschooling in Jacksonville

 When you homeschool in Jacksonville, Florida, you will be expected to keep records and submit annual evaluations.
 Time4Learning provides an automated system that grades lessons, tracks progress and keeps reports for homeschool portfolio usage.
 A lot of the paperwork is done for you.

-Your child will also benefit from studying all the core subjects, which meet national standards, and a variety of premium electives, as well as 14 additional online electives for high school students.
+Your child will also benefit from studying all the core subjects, which meet national standards, and can choose a foreign language course.
+Plus high school students have a variety of online electives to round out their education.
 These courses all come in an interactive online environment that goes beyond the typical education process; it also focuses on problem solving skills, lateral thinking, complex analysis and critical thinking skills.

 Parents choose Time4Learning to homeschool in Jacksonville, Florida because it offers valuable benefits such as: